w3c/wot/minutes/td/20251211/Readme.md

 Ege: it would be good to still document this examples

-Ege: there are some people that is doing matematical operations using custom keywords.
+Ege: there are some people that is doing mathematical operations using custom keywords.

 ### Registry